-To upload historical sales data, and to keep your sales data synchronized, open your Emarsys account and go to Predict > Dashboard and in the LIVE EVENTS box of the Data Collection section, click Upload data.
+To upload historical sales data, and to keep your sales data synchronized, open your Emarsys account and go to Admin > Data Sources and in the SALES DATA box, click Manage sales data.
 This will take you to the Sales data page.

 Here you can upload your sales data manually or through an HTTP API.
 Sales data uploads are incremental, meaning newer uploads add to existing sales data and do not overwrite them.